GCA Quality Policy

 The following is the GCA Late Submissions Policy for facilitated eLearning courses.

 - An extension will be granted if a participant formally requests at least one business day before the end of the module and with a valid and verifiable reason.
-There will be a definitive yes or no provided by the course facilitator as to whether this is accepted.
-There will be a maximum of four (4) days extension allowed and a maximum of seven (7) days extension for emergency cases.
-However, only a maximum of three (3) days extension is allowed after the course end date.
+There will be a definitive yes or no provided by the course facilitator as to whether this is acceptable.

-- Late submissions, resubmissions and/or additional posts related to activity are graded with half marks if they are submitted within one week of the closed module.
-More than one week late and the post will not be graded.
-Facilitator is to use own discretion when grading late submissions and whether to grade more work done when original post is late.
+- Late submissions, resubmissions and/or additional posts related to activity are graded with half marks if they are submitted within two days of the closed module.
+More than two days late and the post will not be graded.
+The Facilitator should use own discretion when grading late submissions and whether to grade more work done when the original post is late.
 This should be based on whether the participant is genuinely interested in improving and learning.